Terrestrial animals, including humans, have mechanisms that maintain body fluid homeostasis under various body

 “salt neurons” through the secretion of lactate.
 As a result, water-intake behavior was selectively induced under

-suppressed “water neurons” in response to cholecystokinin (CCK), and, thus, selectively induced salt-intake behavior 1) .
-We also
+suppressed “water neurons” in response to cholecystokinin (CCK), and, thus, selectively induced salt-intake behavior 3) .

-demonstrated that Na x channels in the OVLT detected an increase in [Na + ] in body fluids and induced the secretion of
+We also demonstrated that Nax channels in the OVLT detected an increase in [Na+] in body fluids and induced the secretion of

-Fig. 1: Sensing mechanism of [Na+] in body fluids in the SFO
+Fig. 1: Sensing mechanism of a [Na+] increase in body fluids by Nax in the SFO

 Fig. 2.
-Neural mechanism controlling thirst and salt appetite by ang II
+Neural mechanisms controlling Ang II-induced thirst and salt appetite by bodyfluid conditions

 However, the osmosensor or neural mechanisms responsible for the detection of osmolality in the brain remain